 Why Electrify Ferries?

-The transformation of a traditional cumbustion ferry service into a zero-emission electric ferry service plays a pivotal role in sustainable urban mobility planning.
+The transformation of a traditional combustion ferry service into a zero-emission electric ferry service plays a pivotal role in sustainable urban mobility planning.
 Fossil fuel-powered ferries are significant contributors to CO₂, nitrogen oxides, and particulate matter; they are especially problematic in densely populated port cities.
 Unlike land-based transit, ferry systems have lagged behind in adopting electric technology.
 Yet advances in battery capacity, charging infrastructure, and vessel design now make electrification both technically feasible and economically viable.

 Electric ferries provide several benefits: